Vietnam: Merger Control

 Market share test

 Combined market share is the sum of market share in the relevant market of all undertakings involved in the anticipated merger.
 The market share of the member undertaking in a group of affiliated undertakings corresponds to that of the entire group.
-The authors understand this test applies to horizontal and non-horizontal mergers alike.
-In the latter case where the parties do not have any horizontal overlap, the relevant market share would be the individual market share of each party on the relevant market where they generate revenues.
+When calculating the turnover of a group of affiliated undertakings for market share purposes, intra-group turnover should be excluded.

-The application of the market share test is further complicated by, on the one hand, the general lack of reliable and accessible market data in Vietnam, and, on the other, the regulator’s reluctance to accept regional market shares as proxies for local shares.
+The application of the market share test is not easy given, on the one hand, the general lack of reliable and accessible market data in Vietnam, and, on the other, the regulator’s reluctance to accept regional market shares as proxies for local shares.
 Critics perceive the test as a burden on businesses and argue that it should not have been retained.
 However, proponents maintain that market share is a relevant filing threshold and it is inconceivable that a business cannot determine its position on the market.

 Steps in the regulatory process